-The parent of a child born in Quebec is not required to fill out an application to receive child assistance payments from the Régie.
+The parent of a child born in Quebec is not required to fill out an application to receive child assistance payments.
 When a parent declares a child's birth to the Quebec Registrar's office, that parent will be automatically registered for child assistance payments.